waleedqk/research-rag/README.md

 $ research-rag --help

 # Rank paper relevance for a query using the sample CSV
-$ research-rag relevance "self-supervised learning for computer vision" data/examples/computer_vision.csv
+$ research-rag --debug relevance "self-supervised learning for computer vision" data/examples/computer_vision.csv

 # Limit results and override the output directory
 $ research-rag relevance "self-supervised learning for computer vision" \